huangshuojason/Video-Analysis--DataScience-Group/README.md

 2. YouTube narrative analysis
    - Load the cleaned and aspect-coded YouTube dataset directly from `data/Clean`.
    - Filter YouTube videos to 2018-2020 to match the sales data period.
-   - Analyze fourteen narrative variables: seven dimensions split into positive and negative evaluations.
+   - Analyze seven narrative dimensions by combining each positive and negative pair into one narrative variable.
    - Show representative video titles for each narrative category.
    - Visualize narrative counts and mention rates by year and country.
    - Merge country-year narrative measures with country-year sales value.
-   - Examine correlations between narrative mention rates and log total sales value.
+   - Estimate OLS regressions between narrative mention rates and log total sales value.
    - Add short markdown interpretations after each generated figure.

-The notebook no longer uses the old project-created keyword dictionary or the earlier `hedonism` category.
-Taste is now treated directly as `taste_positive` and `taste_negative`.
+Taste is analyzed as one combined `taste` narrative created from `taste_positive` and `taste_negative`.

 ## Data Sources